AREKAI

 They say:

-thou art not ready to carry them.”
+thou art not yet worthy to bear them.”

 II.
 Rank and Rumble